Older Adult Specialty Unit

 Seniors hospitalized for medical care do better when the inpatient environment, staffing and treatment plan are designed to meet their complex health concerns.

-This aging-sensitive approach helped us create the Older Adult Specialty Unit at Abington Memorial Hospital.
+This aging-sensitive approach helped us create the Older Adult Specialty Unit at Abington Hospital – Jefferson Health.
 The recently-opened unit provides the highest quality holistic care and personalized attention to each patient.

 In this special unit, we focus on promoting wellness in the midst of illness and strengthening physical and cognitive functioning during a hospital stay.